FEMA Fire Management Assistance Declaration – Oklahoma Clear Pond Fire

 FEMA Alert

-FEMA has issued a Major Disaster Declaration for the state of Oregon to supplement state, tribal, and local recovery efforts in areas affected by wildfires from July 10 – August 23, 2024.
+FEMA has issued a Fire Management Assistance Declaration for the state of Kansas to supplement state, tribal and local recovery efforts in areas affected by the Yates Center Fire on March 14, 2025.
 The following counties have been approved for assistance:

 Public Assistance: